SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Using for Cross-modal Property Prediction

 \section{Using \modelname for Cross-modal Property Prediction}

 To evaluate \modelname's capability for cross-modal comprehension between symbolic and numeric domains, we conducted targeted experiments.
-These tests aimed to assess the model's aptitude for predicting specific mathematical properties from one domain based on insights from the other—a non-trivial task requiring mutual understanding of both.
-For this purpose, we identified a set of mathematical properties encompassing both numeric and symbolic characteristics; details can be found in App.~\ref{sec:app-proppred}.
+These tests aimed to assess the model's aptitude for predicting specific numeric mathematical properties based on the symbolic inputs—a non-trivial task requiring mutual understanding of both domains.
+For this purpose, we identified a set of mathematical properties; details can be found in App.~\ref{sec:app-proppred}.
 In this section, we focus on two numeric properties for one-dimensional datasets: \textit{Non-Convexity Ratio (NCR)}, and Function \textit{Upwardness}.
 The \textit{NCR} approximates function convexity with values between \texttt{NCR=0} (fully convex) and \texttt{NCR=1} (fully concave). \textit{Upwardness} quantifies the function's directionality by assessing the segments where data increases within the training domain, ranging from \texttt{UP=-1} for strictly decreasing functions to \texttt{UP=1} for increasing ones.
 Due to space limitations, only results for \textit{NCR} and \textit{Upwardness} are discussed here.
-A complete list of properties, including their formal definitions and \modelname's pre-trained representations, is available in App.~\ref{sec:app-proppred}.
+A complete list of properties with their detailed prediction results and corresponding chance levels, as well as their \modelname's pre-trained representations, are provided in App.~\ref{sec:app-proppred}.